 In this guide, we'll talk about some common eye health conditions your doctor might assess, including:

 - Refractive errors.
 As we mentioned, vision issues often prompt visits to the eye doctor.
-Sometimes, they're symptoms of deeper illnesses.
-(Learn more)
+Sometimes, they are symptoms of deeper illnesses.

-- Clouded lenses can lead to blurred or double vision.
+- Cataracts.
+Clouded lenses can lead to blurred or double vision.
 Your doctor can spot them with an exam, and if needed, your doctor can refer you to a surgeon for treatment.
-(Learn more)

 Table of Contents